jmorc/Mighty-Meta-ORM/README.md

 This project employs metaprogramming to create an object-relational mapping (ORM) system.

-## Features of interest:
+## Three features of interest:

-The `SQLObject` class plays the role of the `ActiveRecord::Base` class used in Rails.
-For example, the class method `::columns` (below) queries the sqlite3 database and returns an array of symbols corresponding to database column names.
+**1. The `SQLObject` class plays the role of the `ActiveRecord::Base` class used in Rails.** For example, the class method `::columns` (below) queries the sqlite3 database and returns an array of symbols corresponding to database column names.

 ```ruby
   def self.columns